julian-corbet/cv-corbet-ch/src/content/education/01_extracurriculars.md

 At Green Finance Consulting, I contributed to a pro-bono ==collaboration with Roland Berger== and the Big Girls Foundation.
 My key achievement was ==designing a scalable database system== for thousands of scholarship applications, enabling the growth of girls’ education programmes in Kenya.
 Additionally, I acted as a BDSU liaison, advocating for & strengthening our connection to Germany’s national student consulting network.

-#### Independent Volunteering

-Beyond student organisations, I engaged in substantial independent volunteering across tutoring, applied-statistics teaching, suicide prevention, crisis intervention, and harm-reduction work.
+***Beyond student organisations, I engaged in substantial independent volunteering across tutoring, suicide prevention, crisis intervention, and harm-reduction work.***